Workiva/go-datastructures/documentation.md

 ### Future

 Unite both implementations of the rangetree under the same interface.
-The implementations (especially the immutable one) could use some futher performance optimizations.
+The implementations (especially the immutable one) could use some further performance optimizations.

 ## Fibonacci Heap